 With that realization, Jon relaxed his grip on the rail and looked over at Kristen with an apologetic smile.
-He didn't feel that he could explain what had just happened, so he reached down and patted her on the leg.
+He did not feel that he could explain what had just happened, so he reached down and patted her on the leg.

 “I’m okay,” he whispered.
 “Just a momentary lapse.”